HussainM44/Hangman-Game-/README.md

 ***Js***

-The element constants will be created to select html items i.e hangman ,words ,suumit .
+The element constants will be created to select html items i.e hangman ,words ,submit .

 There should be an array of words that will be guessed and to choose the word (.random) to the array will be used.